Meeting Tomorrow’s Challenges

 Collaborate with us

+Are you a researcher looking for collaboration, browse the links to our departments to find a contact of interest.
 We are actively involved in collaboration with the surrounding world and maintain several inspiring partnerships with various players.
 Learn more about how we collaborate with industry and society.
-We also engage in activities to stimulate interest and desire to learn more about science and technology aimed at schools and the general public.
+We also engage in activities for schools and the general public to stimulate interest and desire to learn more about science and technology.

 World leading research environments